monitor1379/sophon/mddocs/index.md

 reStructuredText is great, but docstring written in reST creates visually dense, and hard to read.
-Compare the jumble above to the same thing rewritten according to the [Sophon Style Guide][TODO]:
+Compare the jumble above to the same thing rewritten according to the [Sophon Style Python Docstring][8]:

 ```
 def dump(obj, filename, encrypy=False):